-- Items a person holds dear and has a spiritual or sacred value, such as an eagle feather either given or found. - Stones or rocks found or given in a ceremony, for personal protection or teaching rocks. - The Anishinabe name needs to be feasted in order to acknowledge the spiritual protection and help it gives. - Colours, dreamed and/or given in ceremonies.
+• Items a person holds dear and has a spiritual or sacred value, such as an eagle feather either given or found.

+- Stones or rocks found or given in a ceremony, for personal protection or teaching rocks. - Anishinabe names need to be feasted in order to acknowledge the spiritual protection and help it gives. - Colours, dreamed and/or given in ceremonies.